Food-Grade Essential Oils: How the Food Industry (& Home Cooks) Use Essential Oils for Flavor

 Here’s a promising health fact: Americans are spending more money on organic and natural foods than ever before.
-According to the Organic Trade Association, 2014 saw a record year of $35.9 billion in sales, up a substantial 11% from the previous year.
+According to the Organic Trade Association, the U.S. market for organic products had a record year in 2018, breaking the $50 billion mark for the first time.

 Using Food Grade Essential Oils for Flavor

 There are two basic ways that essential oils can be used in commercially produced foods.

 One way, of course, is for flavor.
 The types of food that could potentially use essential oils in this way are endless.